khaledshallaby74/movies-app/README.md

 # Movies App

-A web application built with **Angular** that allows users to explore movies, TV series, and people details using a clean and responsive UI.
+A web application built with **Angular**  using TMDB API, that allows users to explore movies, TV series, using a clean and responsive UI.

 > 🚧 **Note:** This project is still under development.
 New features and improvements are continuously being added.

 ---

 ## Features (Current)

 - Browse movies and TV series
 - View movie and series details
-- Explore people (actors / actresses)

 - User authentication system:
   - Register
   - Login

 - Route protection using Auth Guards
 - Lazy loading for feature modules

 - Modular architecture using Angular modules
 - Clean and reusable components
 - Responsive design

+- Advanced search functionality:
+  - Search movies and TV series by name
+  - Real-time search using RxJS (debounceTime, switchMap)

+- Filtering system:
+  - Filter by genre
+  - Filter by rating
+  - Filter by release year
 ---

 ## Tech Stack